thoughtbot/docker-files/haskell/yesod/README.md

 Finally, run your project with `docker-compose up`.

-Your project should spin up and yesod will compile and run.
-You can now edit files on your machine and yesod will recompile every time a file changes.
+Your project should spin up and Yesod will compile and run.
+You can now edit files on your machine and Yesod will recompile every time a file changes.

 ### Testing